Human: Anatomy and physiology

 Humans have a far faster and more accurate throw than other animals.
 Humans are also among the best long-distance runners in the animal kingdom, but slower over short distances.
 Humans' thinner body hair and more productive sweat glands help avoid heat exhaustion while running for long distances.
+Compared to other apes, the human heart produces greater stroke volume and cardiac output and the aorta is proportionately larger.

 Genetics

-Like most animals, humans are a diploid and eukaryotic species.
+Humans are, like most animals, plants, and fungi, a eukaryotic, and like most animals a diploid species.
 Each somatic cell has two sets of 23 chromosomes, each set received from one parent; gametes have only one set of chromosomes, which is a mixture of the two parental sets.
 Among the 23 pairs of chromosomes, there are 22 pairs of autosomes and one pair of sex chromosomes.
 Like other mammals, humans have an XY sex-determination system, so that females have the sex chromosomes XX and males have XY.
 Genes and environment influence human biological variation in visible characteristics, physiology, disease susceptibility and mental abilities.
 The exact influence of genes and environment on certain traits is not well understood.